hannojg/expo/docs/pages/development-app/introduction.md

 > 👀 Want to get notified of new releases with a changelog and upgrade instructions?
 Sign up for the [mailing list](https://expo.dev/mailing-list/dev-client).

-**Development apps** provide in-app development tools to assist you while developing projects build with Expo.
-With a compatible app for each platform an app targets, you can focus your time and energy building your application fully in JavaScript and gain the developer experience that Expo is known for:
+Development apps provide in-app development tools to assist you while developing projects built with Expo.
+With a compatible app for each platform an app targets, you can focus your time and energy building your app fully in JavaScript and gain the developer experience that Expo is known for:

 - Easy for new developers without native experience to join the team
 - Quickly verify the impact of changes to your project